abbassabeti/PokemonPod/README.md

 [![License](https://img.shields.io/cocoapods/l/PokemonSDK.svg?style=flat)](https://cocoapods.org/pods/PokemonSDK)
 [![Platform](https://img.shields.io/cocoapods/p/PokemonSDK.svg?style=flat)](https://cocoapods.org/pods/PokemonSDK)

-## Example
+## Information

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+This is the repositoty of SDK which is published by Cocoapods.
+Third-parties can easy use name of this pod to add both of the SDK libarary and UI Components to their apps.
+For more information and Seeing a sample project, See [Pokemon Sample](https://github.com/abbassabeti/Pokemon-Sample)

 ## Requirements

+The pod installs all the required libraries by itself.
+You just need to use the installation instructions.
+See below.

 ## Installation